 Implementing one of these systems can simplify the deployment of your email marketing and help you track the results.

 Setting Up Email for Success

-If your email is still managed by your web host, or your email database is just a spreadsheet, then it might be time to make a change.
+If your email is still managed by your web host or web design company, or your email database is just a spreadsheet, then it might be time to make a change.
 Embracing email best practices will protect you from risks like hacking and spam.
 It will also give you the confidence that your email won’t fail when you need it most.
 Taking advantage of email marketing automation is also a great way to boost the ROI of your lead list.

 If you still aren’t sure where to start, then we recommend contacting Rackspace.
 They can help you survey your options and make the choice that best fits your business.